xfides/smoothScrollTo-concept/README.md

   * if yes, grab the target element and return it;

 ### Get the clicked link
+  (Finally, we implement the event delegation pattern: we check if the element is a navigation link or if it is a descendant of one.
+If it's not, we exit the function and do nothing)

 We captured a link we've clicked here: